pip-services/pip-services-docs/content/en/node/commons/data/sort_field.md

 <span class="hide-title-link">

 #### name
-The field name to sort by
+Field name to sort by.
 > `public` **name**: string

 #### ascending
-The flag to define sorting order.
+Flag used to define the sorting order.
 True to sort ascending, false to sort descending
 > `public` **ascending**: boolean

 </span>